"The vast majority of the demand in this industry is for teaching kids and that's where the competitive pay is, too." - Lee355

 3. Contact companies

-Here is a list of online companies for teaching English to kids.
-Many of these companies are in China.
+Here is a list of online companies mostly for teaching English online to Chinese students.

 - Magic Ears